jlwilley/MultiWiz/README.md

 ## Other information
 If you run into any bugs please create a github issue with a detailed explanation of the bug and how you got it to occur.
 I do not believe this application is against Kingsisle terms of service however it is not an official Kingsisle Application.
 If Kingsisle requests that this application is taken down I will do so.
+Account information is currently stored in a plain text document in the MultiwWiz, as such do not use MultiWiz on a shared computer.